-A claim construction hearing was held on June 1, 2017.
 On November 21, 2017, the Court issued its claim construction ruling, construing certain claims of the '933, '497, and '717 patents.
-The Court issued an order on September 28, 2018 in which it granted in part a motion for summary judgment that the Company filed.
-Specifically, the Court ruled that the Xtampza ER formulation does not infringe the '497 and '717 patents.
-On September 18, 2019, Purdue gave the Court notice of its bankruptcy filing and sought the imposition of an automatic stay of the proceedings.
-On September 20, 2019, the matter was stayed pending further order of the Court.
+The Court issued an order on September 28, 2018, in which it ruled that the Xtampza ER formulation does not infringe the '497 and '717 patents.

+On September 15, 2019, Purdue commenced chapter 11 bankruptcy proceedings in the United States Bankruptcy Court for the Southern District of New York.
+Later in September 2019, Purdue gave the District Court of Massachusetts, as well as the PTAB, notice of its bankruptcy filing and sought the imposition of an automatic stay of proceedings.
+Both the Court and the PTAB granted Purdue's requests to stay the pending matters.

-On September 1, 2020, the Bankruptcy Court entered an Order Granting Motions for Relief from the Automatic Stay, lifting the automatic stays in both the District of Massachusetts and PTAB proceedings.
-The Company appealed the Bankruptcy Court's Order, in part, and that appeal is stayed, on consent by Purdue, pending the outcome of any appeal of the PTAB proceedings.
+On September 1, 2020, the Bankruptcy Court entered an Order, lifting the automatic stays in both the District of Massachusetts and PTAB proceedings.
 On September 11, 2020, Purdue filed a motion to terminate the PTAB action on the basis that those proceedings had gone beyond the 18-month statutory period.
-The Company opposed Purdue's motion.
-On November 19, 2021, the PTAB (i) denied Purdue's motion to terminate the PGR and (ii) issued its Final Written Decision, finding that claims 1-17 of the '961 patent were invalid for lack of written description and anticipation.
-On December 17, 2021, Purdue filed a Request for Director Review.
-That request was denied on February 7, 2022.
-On February 16, 2022, Purdue filed a Federal Circuit notice of appeal.
-On April 12, 2022, the Company filed a Motion to Dismiss the Appeal as Untimely.
-On May 20, 2022, the Federal Circuit denied the Motion to Dismiss and directed the parties to address jurisdiction during merits briefing.
+On November 19, 2021, the PTAB: (i) denied Purdue's motion to terminate the PGR; and (ii) issued its Final Written Decision, finding that the asserted claims of the '961 patent were invalid for lack of written description and anticipation.
+Purdue appealed the decision to Federal Circuit, which issued its decision on November 21, 2023, affirming the authority of the PTAB to issue its Final Written Decision and upholding the PTAB's finding of invalidity relative to the '961 patent.
+Purdue has exhausted all possibility of appeal and the judgment of invalidity of the '961 patent is final without further right of appeal.

 On April 2, 2021, the Court granted Purdue's Motion to Lift the Stay in the District of Massachusetts that was entered following Purdue's Notice of Bankruptcy.
-On April 9, 2021, Purdue filed another follow-on lawsuit asserting infringement of U.S. Patent No. 10,407,434, which was late-listed in the Orange Book and therefore could not trigger any stay of FDA approval.
-The Company responded to Purdue's complaint asserting the '434 patent with a motion to dismiss.
-On May 21, 2021, and in response to the Company's motion to dismiss, Purdue filed an amended complaint asserting the '434 patent.
-The Company renewed its motion to dismiss on June 4, 2021, arguing: (i) Purdue cannot, as a matter of law, state a claim for infringement under § 271(e)(2)(A); (ii) Purdue cannot, as a matter of law, state a claim for product-by-process infringement under §271(g); and (iii) Purdue has not alleged facts sufficient to support any indirect infringement theory under §271(b) or (c).
+On April 9, 2021, Purdue filed another follow-on lawsuit asserting infringement of U.S. Patent No. 10,407,434.
+The Company responded to Purdue's complaint with a motion to dismiss.
+On May 21, 2021, and in response to the Company's motion to dismiss, Purdue filed an amended complaint.
+The Company renewed its motion to dismiss on June 4, 2021, arguing: (i) Purdue cannot, as a matter of law, state a claim for infringement under § 271(e)(2)(A); (ii) Purdue cannot, as a matter of law, state a claim for infringement under §271(g); and (iii) Purdue has not alleged facts sufficient to support any indirect infringement theory under §271(b) or (c).
 The Court held a hearing on the Company's motion to dismiss on October 13, 2021, and the motion is pending before the Court.